Hanfeng-Lin/Hanfeng-Lin.github.io/_pages/about.md

 * My research interest is revealing the molecular interaction between protein and macromolecules (DNA, RNA) or small molecules (drug, endogenous ligand) via biophysic methods.

-* To learn more about me, you can have a view of my CV page here, or download my resume here.
+* To learn more about me, you can have a view of my CV page <a href="https://hanfeng-lin.github.io/cv/">here</a>, or download my resume here.

 * I like writing blogs to summarize the knowledge or record my interesting experiments.
 I like sharing and discussing things with others.
 Visit my Chinese blog <a href="https://weibo.com/5979426299/profile">here</a>!